On Galilean conformal bootstrap: GCA revisited: multiplets

 \section{GCA revisited: multiplets}

 In this section, we revisit Galilean conformal field theory in two dimensional spacetime(GCFT$_2$).
 After a brief review on the basic knowledge on GCFT, including the symmetry, the primary operators and their two-point and three-point functions \cite{Bagchi:2009ca,Bagchi:2009pe,Bagchi:2016geg,Bagchi:2017cpu}, we turn to the quasi-primary operators which are essential in the global Galilean conformal bootstrap.
-We find that the quasi-primary operators typically form multiplets, which include negative-norm states and cannot be diagonalized under Galilean boost charge operator.
+We find that the quasi-primary operators typically form multiplets \footnote{Since similar structure of multiplets appears in Logarithmic CFT, we review the multiplets in LCFT in appendix \ref{LCFT}.
+In fact, our analysis of multiplets in GCFT is inspired from the one in LCFT.}, which include negative-norm states and cannot be diagonalized under Galilean boost charge operator.
 We discuss the multi-point functions of multiplets and their global blocks.